SLajuwomi/Books4Sale/README.md

 # Books4Sale

 I developed a full stack web application called Books4Sale where users can log in, make book listings, and modify them.
 This was done during my junior year Web Technologies II class.
 I used Laravel, PHP, and a PostgreSQL database.
-The application is currently hosted on a VPS.
+The application is currently hosted on a VPS at https://books4sale.slajuwomi.dev/

 ## Demo Video